-There are plenty of great hotels near Goosenecks State Park in Utah.
-Some of our favorites include the Hotel Rodeway Inn & Suites in Blanding, the Holiday Inn Express in Mexican Hat, and The Inn of Escalante.
+There are plenty of fantastic hotels near Goosenecks State Park in Utah.
+Our favorites include the Hotel Rodeway Inn & Suites in Blanding, the Holiday Inn Express in Mexican Hat, and The Inn of Escalante.

 16. Natural Bridges National Monument